-VET pathway option: Certificate III in Dental Assisting
+Certificate III in or IV Dental Assisting (Pathway)

 While they won’t allow you to work as a dental hygienist, you may be able to work as a dental hygienist’s assistant and get a feel for the work before pursuing further specialised study.
 Plus, your placement will enable you to explore dental assisting through hands-on experience.